-The original budgeted revenues for the General Fund were increased by the Board of Trustees during the year by \$71,019, based on mid-year budget review.
+The original budgeted revenues for the General Fund were decreased by the Board of Trustees during the year by \$386,943, based on a mid-year budget review and the impact of a projected drop in state aid.
+However, due to restorations in state aid and the forgiveness of the Paycheck Protection Program loan of \$214,747, the Library System's actual revenues exceeded the amended budget by \$526,096.

-In reviewing the actual results of operations for the General Fund for the year ended December 31, 2019, as compared to the adjusted budget, you will find expenditures were \$31,080 over the budget, primarily due to more contractual expenses during the year than the budgeted amounts.
+In reviewing the actual results of operations for the General Fund for the year ended December 31, 2020, as compared to the adjusted budget, expenditures were \$85,398 over the amended budget, primarily due to member library grants being higher than the projected reduction.